Aider-AI/aider/README.md

 Aider basically requires GPT-4.
 You can invoke it with `aider -3` to try using gpt-3.5-turbo, but it will almost certainly fail to function correctly.
-GPT-3.5 is unable to follow directions and generate code changes in a stable, parsable format.
+GPT-3.5 is unable to consistently follow directions to generate code edits in a stable, parsable format.

 Aider also can only edit code that can fit in the context window.
 For GPT-4 that is 8k tokens.